jekyllrb-ko/jekyllrb-ko.github.io/_docs/plugins.md

 - [generator-jekyllrb](https://github.com/robwierzbowski/generator-jekyllrb): A generator that wraps Jekyll in [Yeoman](http://yeoman.io/), a tool collection and workflow for builing modern web apps.
 - [grunt-jekyll](https://github.com/dannygarcia/grunt-jekyll): A straightforward [Grunt](http://gruntjs.com/) plugin for Jekyll.
 - [jekyll-postfiles](https://github.com/indirect/jekyll-postfiles): Add `_postfiles` directory and {% raw %}`{{ postfile }}`{% endraw %} tag so the files a post refers to will always be right there inside your repo.
-- [A layout that compresses HTML](https://github.com/penibelst/jekyll-compress-html) by [Anatol Broder](http://penibelst.de/): Github Pages compatible, configurable way to compress HTML files on site build.
+- [A layout that compresses HTML](http://jch.penibelst.de/): Github Pages compatible, configurable way to compress HTML files on site build.
 - [Jekyll CO₂](https://github.com/wdenton/jekyll-co2): Generates HTML showing the monthly change in atmospheric CO₂ at the Mauna Loa observatory in Hawaii.
 - [remote-include](http://www.northfieldx.co.uk/remote-include/): Includes files using remote URLs
 - [jekyll-minifier](https://github.com/digitalsparky/jekyll-minifier): Minifies HTML, XML, CSS, and Javascript both inline and as separate files utilising yui-compressor and htmlcompressor.

 #### 편집기

 - [sublime-jekyll](https://github.com/23maverick23/sublime-jekyll): A Sublime Text package for Jekyll static sites.
 This package should help creating Jekyll sites and posts easier by providing access to key template tags and filters, as well as common completions and a current date/datetime command (for dating posts).
-You can install this package manually via GitHub, or via [Package Control](https://sublime.wbond.net/packages/Jekyll).
+You can install this package manually via GitHub, or via [Package Control](https://packagecontrol.io/packages/Jekyll).
 - [vim-jekyll](https://github.com/parkr/vim-jekyll): A vim plugin to generate new posts and run `jekyll build` all without leaving vim.
 - [markdown-writer](https://atom.io/packages/markdown-writer): An Atom package for Jekyll.
 It can create new posts/drafts, manage tags/categories, insert link/images and add many useful key mappings.